John Parker & Maureen (Mo) Hutchinson-Parker

 Time flies when you are having fun!

-We are open for our 18th Season.
+It’s our 18th Season at the Northern Lights!
 Online Reservations have Saved our Souls.
-The Booking Platform is like having our own reservation office.
+The Booking Platform is AMAZING!
 It keeps track of pricing, room inventory, never allows a double booking, and sends automatic email confirmations.
-It’s Amazing!
-(We no longer take phone reservations)
+Everything is in writing, and there’s no confusion.

 We LOVE the Hospitality Business (It’s not for everyone), and have received many Awards over the years